Biosphere Reserves Institute

 Afternoon Arriving Session 2 Excursion BR Südost-Rügen Session 5 / Closing

-Evening Welcome Intercultural Celebration
+Evening Get-together Intercultural Celebration Farewell

 Frequently Asked Questions (FAQs)